 “The wrapper of a Jolly Rancher will go bad before the candy does,” Shelke tells Cooking Light.

 Dried pasta is very shelf-stable and will last for decades without a loss in quality, according to Shelke.
 She tells Cooking Light that she tasted some pasta found in an Egyptian pyramid and found there was no loss in quality.
 Stock up on a few different types so you can whip up your favorite dishes.

 9. Basic medical supplies

-If you get sick, you will want to have over-the-counter medications and medical supplies on hand.
-This includes things like tissues, saline spray and fever reducers to keep you comfortable.
+If you get sick or mildly injured, you will want to have over-the-counter medications and medical supplies on hand.
+This includes things like tissues, bandages, saline spray and fever reducers to keep you comfortable.
 Just stay on top of expiration dates and rotate your stash by using up the oldest items first.